USS Lexington (1776)

-The first USS Lexington of the Thirteen Colonies was a brig purchased in 1776.
-The Lexington was an 86-foot two-mast wartime sailing ship for the fledgling Continental Navy of the Colonists during the American Revolutionary War (1775–1783).
+USS Lexington was a 16-gun brigantine of the Continental Navy.
+Purchased by the navy in 1776, she was 86 ft and served in the American Revolutionary War before being captured by the British in 1777.

 History

 Originally named the Wild Duck, Abraham van Bibber purchased her for the Maryland Committee of Safety, at St. Eustatius in the Dutch West Indies in February 1776.
-She soon got underway for the Delaware Capes and reached Philadelphia, Pennsylvania 9 March with a cargo of sorely needed gunpowder for the patriot forces.
-Four days later the Marine Committee purchased Wild Duck, renamed her Lexington after the Battle of Lexington (the first battle of the war), and turned her over to Wharton and Humphry for fitting out.
+She soon got underway for the Delaware Capes and reached Philadelphia, Pennsylvania, on 9 March with a cargo of sorely needed gunpowder for the patriot forces.
+Four days later, the Marine Committee purchased Wild Duck, renamed her Lexington after the Battle of Lexington (the first battle of the war), and turned her over to Wharton and Humphry for fitting out.

 Commanded by Capt.
 John Barry, Lexington dropped down the Delaware River 26 March and slipped through the British blockade 6 April.
 The following day she fell in with British sloop Edward, a tender to the frigate Liverpool.
 After a fierce fight which lasted about an hour Edward struck her colors.
 Lexington took her prize into Philadelphia and as soon as the ship was back in fighting trim, Barry put to sea again.
 On 26 April Lexington encountered Sir Peter Parker's fleet sailing to attack Charleston, South Carolina.
 Two of the British ships gave chase on 5 May off the Delaware Capes.
 HMS Roebuck and Liverpool chased Lexington for eight hours and came close enough to exchange fire with the American ship before Barry managed to elude his pursuers and reach Philadelphia safely.

 Lexington and Reprisal dropped down the Delaware to Cape May on the 20th, there joining Wasp and Hornet.
 Liverpool stood off the Delaware Capes preventing the American ships from escaping to sea.
-On 28 June Pennsylvania's brig Nancy arrived in the area with 386 barrels of powder in her hold and ran aground while attempting to elude British blockader Kingfisher.
+On 28 June Pennsylvanian brig Nancy arrived in the area with 386 barrels of powder in her hold and ran aground while attempting to elude British blockader Kingfisher.
 Barry ordered the precious powder rowed ashore during the night leaving only 100 barrels in Nancy at dawn.
 A delayed action fuse was left inside the brig, which exploded the powder just as a boatload of British seamen boarded Nancy.

 This engagement became known as the Battle of Turtle Gut Inlet.